European System of Central Banks: Organization

 The process of decision-making in the Eurosystem is centralized through the decision-making bodies of the ECB, namely the Governing Council and the Executive Board.
 As long as there are EU member states which have not adopted the euro, a third decision-making body, the General Council, shall also exist.
 The NCBs of the member states that do not participate in the eurozone are members of the ESCB with a special status – while they are allowed to conduct their respective national monetary policies, they do not take part in the decision-making with regard to the single monetary policy for the eurozone and the implementation of such decisions.

-The Governing Council comprises all the members of the executive board and the governors of the NCBs of the member states without a derogation, i.e., those countries which have adopted the euro.
+The Governing Council comprises all the members of the executive board and the governors of the NCBs of the member states without a derogation, that is, those countries which have adopted the euro.
 The main responsibilities of the Governing Council are: